NYCPlanning/ud-digital-practice/content/pages/2021/02/project-roles/index.md

 ---
 title: Project Roles
 summary: Overview of project roles
-publishSlug: /collaborate/roles
+publishSlug: /collaborate/rwcds-roles
 ---

-This document outlines responsibilities and expectations for different roles when working with Digital Practice Initiative tools.
-Typically, there will be four kinds of project participant: a project manager (PM), users, project support and a development lead.
-The responsibilities of each are as discussed below.
+This document outlines typical roles, responsibilities and expectations when developing RWCDS documentation with UDTools.
+Use this as a starting point for a conversation about what to expect when beginning a new project.

+## Project Team

-## Project Manager
+### Project Manager

-- establish a list of project sites and scenarios, including zoning assumptions
+- establish a list of sites and scenarios, including general zoning assumptions
-- with the zoning division and other stakeholders, establish codified assumptions for zoning for each site
+- establish specific zoning rules for each proposed district
-- communicate scenario, site and zoning assumptions to users, oversee creation of rhino model
+- communicate scenario, site and zoning assumptions to Designer
-- supervise data exports and visualization production from model
+- coordinate take-offs (data exports) and model-driven visualizations
-- with users and other stakeholders, perform quality control prior to major delivery dates
+- with designer and other stakeholders, perform quality control on all deliverables prior to major deadlines

-## User(s)
+### Designer

-- with the PM, define and input zoning assumptions
+- with the Project Manager, define and sites, scenarios and zoning districts
-- with the PM, define sites, scenarios and zoning designations
+- with the Project Manager, define any custom zoning rules
 - create scenario models in Rhino per project assumptions
-- set up and execute data exports from model
+- configure and run take-offs (exports) from model
 - create visualizations from model
-- consult documentation when needed to obtain information on process/technique
+- consult UDTools documentation when needed to get help, or seek guidance from Project Support Liaison
-- submit bug reports and feature requests to the developers [as GitHub issues](/collaborate/issues)
+- submit bug reports and feature requests to Development Lead as they arise

 ## Development Team

-### Project Support
+### Project Support Liaison

-- brief PM and Users on [required inputs](https://nycplanning.github.io/ud-digital-practice/tutorials/quickstart.html#what-you-need) and roles when beginning new projects
+- brief Project Manager and Designer on roles and required inputs when beginning new projects
-- consult with PM to identify anticipated nonstandard analysis or visualization work, and communicate needs to development lead if additional tools or features are needed
+- consult with Project Manager to identify custom analysis or visualization that may be required, communicate needs to Development Lead
 - provide instruction and other technical assistance as needed, relying on tutorials and documentation wherever possible
-- provide guidance on how to log issues as they arise (see below) and collaborate with the Development Lead to identify temporary workarounds

 ### Development Lead

-- identify reasonable solutions for nonstandard analysis/visualization needs, implement within available timeframe
-- in extreme circumstances only, provide patches/updates to core tools as the need arises

-The development team is not normally "on call" to fix issues or add features to the core tools as they arise.
-Any issues, bugs or feature requests **must** be written up as [issues](/collaborate/issues) and will be addressed in future releases on a priority basis.
+- design and implement custom analysis/visualization needs when required
+- fix bugs and implement new features requested by the project team (see below)

+⚠️ It's important to stress that the development team won't always be able to fix issues or add new features right away.
+If you think your project might benefit from something that's not already included with UDTools, please feel free to contact us in advance and we can discuss further.